nghi-truyen/deeppick/README.md

 conda activate venv
 python train_model.py --valid --data_dir=dataset/train/data --data_list=dataset/train/fname.csv --batch_size=100 --epochs=50 --model_dir=model/pretrained_from_NCEDC --tune_transfer_learning
 ```
+Note:

+- While using transfer learning, make sure that you are loading weights into the layers of the new model that have the same dimension with these of the pretrained model.
+-
 ## 3. Test
 ```
 conda activate venv